Olethreutinae

 (NCBI-index: 1.100988)

-The Hoary Bell (Eucosma cana) has a grey-brown to dark brown forewing suffused with white-brown or yellow-brown spots.
+The Hoary Bell (Eucosma cana) has a grey-brown to dark brown forewing with white-brown or yellow-brown spots.
 Along the costa, a brown streak can be seen from the base to the middle of the wing.
 Three small brown spots can be seen towards the apex.
 From the costa a brown median band runs halfway across the wing towards the dorsum.
-The flying period is from May to August in one generation and the wingspan is 16-23mm.
+The flying period is from May to August in one generation, and the wingspan is 16-23mm.
 The larvae feed on the flower buds and seeds of the host plant.
 Host plant: Thistle and Common Knapweed.
 Dutch name: Distelknoopvlekje.
 Frisian name:

 Flying period: